parischap/effect-libs/packages/pretty-print/README.md

 #### More predefined option instances

-You can find the whole list of predefined Options in the Instances section of the [Options documentation](https://parischap.github.io/effect-libs/pretty-print/Options.ts.html#instances).
+You can find the whole list of predefined `Options` instances in the Instances section of the [Options](https://parischap.github.io/effect-libs/pretty-print/Options.ts.html#instances) documentation.

 ### 2) Defining your own option sets

-You can view all available options in the [Options Model](https://parischap.github.io/effect-libs/pretty-print/Options.ts.html#type-interface).
+You can view all available options in the [Options](https://parischap.github.io/effect-libs/pretty-print/Options.ts.html#type-interface) model.

-You could create your own Options object from scratch.
+You could create your own `Options` instance from scratch.
 But it is usually easier to start from one of the existing instances and to overwrite the parts you want to change.
 For instance, the `singleLine` Options instance does not show any of the properties of an object's prototype.
 It is defined in the following manner:

 ```ts
 export const singleLine = (colorSet: ColorSet.Type): Type => ({